DavidPickles/oidc-lab/README.md

 HOME_PATH | Optional | By default the home URL of the app is BASE_URL, this parameter can override it

-## HTTPS for OIDC-Lab app
+## HTTPS for the OIDC-Lab app

-*You need this if you want to run the OIDC-Lab application under HTTPS*
+*You need this if you want to run OIDC-Lab in oidc mode under HTTPS*

-Some providers (eg Azure) require HTTPS for callback url.
-For those you need a private key and certificate file in the config folder along with the .env file.
+Some providers (eg Microsoft Entra ID) require HTTPS for the callback url, so OIDC-Lab has to talk to the browser over https, not plain http.
+This means three things.
+First, OIDC-Lab needs a private key to encrypt data it sends to the browser.
+Secondly, OIDC-Lab needs a certificate to send to the browser during the TLS handshake, the certificate contains a public key and signature from a certificate authority.
+And, thirdly, the browser needs access to the certificate authority which created the signature.

 To do this use https://github.com/FiloSottile/mkcert.
 Once you've installed mkcert you need to do this:

 ```
 $ mkcert -install
 ```
 You only have to one this once for your machine.
 It creates new local certificate authority (CA) and puts it in the mkcert application support folder.
 The CA is a private key and a certificate.
-The certificate is copied to the system's trust store.
+The certificate is copied to the system's trust store, so browsers will use it.
 The certificate is basically a signed public key.
 Because its a CA, the certificate is self-signed by the CA's own private key.

 To enable HTTPS for the domain of the BASE_URL in the .env file, you need to create a private key and a certificate  in the folder which holds the .env file.